 To add a productive dose of fun into the mix, consider:

-- Compiling a list of entertainment choices (video games, board games, Netflix, company movie nights, etc.).
+- Compiling a list of entertainment choices (video games, board games, Netflix, movie nights, etc.).

-- Conducting a company-wide survey to gather a popular vote on the choices.
+- Conducting a -wide survey to gather a popular vote on the choices.

 - Allocating an entertainment room with a separate section dedicated to each activity or game.

 On-site entertainment will also prevent employees from losing focus while at their stations.

 You can also advertise the entertainment center to attract further talent.